Create an instance of Err.

 const notString = err<number, string>('something went wrong');

-Note: passing nothing will produce a Result<T, void>
+Note: passing nothing will produce a Result<T, void>, passing undefined will

 const normalResult = err<number, string>('oh no');